ShirleyXingyuLiu/shirleyxingyuliu.github.io/Research.md

 layout: page
 ---

-I'm currently a fifth-year PhD candidate at UCSD, working at the intersection between decision-making, social inferences, self-control, second-order preferneces, and causal reasoning.

-## 2020-Present: PhD candidate [McKenzie Lab, UCSD](https://psychology.ucsd.edu/people/profiles/cmckenzie.html) <sub> _La Jolla, CA_ </sub>
-Advisor: Craig McKenzie

 ### Second-order preferences: undesirable desires and unachieved aspirations
-(with Craig McKenzie, Shlomi Sher, & Piotr Winkielman)
+(with Craig McKenzie, Shlomi Sher, Piotr Winkielman and Michael McCullough)

 Sometimes, we have conflicts between what we prefer (_first-order preferences_) and what we prefer to prefer (_second-order preferences_).
 What are the different types of second-order preferences that different philosophers talk about?
 Do people have a lay intuition of second-order preference conflicts, and distinguish them from self-control conflicts?
 When we have second-order preferences for having different core preferences that shape who we are, how should we act?
 I'm currently working on answering these questions.
 [Read more](research.md)!